Home > Digital technologies > Cybersecurity > Cybersecurity: why and how to raise awareness among your employees?

 Phishing

-An impressive number of phishing e-mails are circulating.
+An impressive number of e-mails from phishing are circulating.
 They encourage people to click on a link, open an attachment and provide personal information.
 Clicking is dangerous enough, but some people still fall into the trap and provide the information requested.
-The problem, apart from a lack of awareness, is that phishing e-mails are becoming increasingly credible.
+The problem, apart from the lack of awareness, is that phishing e-mails are becoming increasingly credible.
 Where some time ago you could spot a phishing e-mail by its dodgy spelling, now we have almost perfect formatting that blends in with the rest, for example fake invoices with the company logo.

 Malware and ransomware

-The complexity of these threats is increasingly based on processes financed by a "financial crisis". new mafia ".
+The complexity of these threats is increasingly based on processes financed by a "financial crisis". new mafia".
 We have to forget the image of the lone hacker in his garage: today we're talking about organisations with financial resources that recruit hackers as employees.
 In short, cybercrime has become industrialised.

-Training employees in cybersecurity: a matter of context
+Training employees in cyber security: a matter of context

 To deal with these threats, it is important that people understand the cybersecurity instructions they are given.
 Otherwise, it's hard to see the relevance of so many lists of recommendations, instructions and good practices that are often restrictive...
 Training your employees is pointless if you don't ensure that they understand the context better, and therefore that they adhere and remain motivated in the long term to apply them.

-The aim is, of course, to look at the technical aspects, by risk category, but above all to gain a better understanding of the good practices involved.
+The aim is, of course, to look at the technical aspects, by risk category, but above all to gain a better understanding of the resulting good practices.
 Closing your session and putting your documents away, for example, are simple practices that fall into the category of risks due to social engineering, a manipulative practice designed to extort confidential information.
 In the category of interception risks, it is important to remember to encrypt confidential messages and files when sending them, especially to someone outside the company.
 And, particularly in relation to the ransomware mentioned above, remember to make regular back-ups of important documents on external media, even if, let's not forget, there is no such thing as zero risk, and you are not immune to loss or theft.

 Our expert